-- 17. This statement refers variously to a "charity", a "registered charity" and a "tax charity". - 18.
+- 19. This statement refers variously to a "charity", a "registered charity" and a "tax charity". - 20.
 The particular term this statement uses in any given context depends on which part of s CW 42 it is considering.
 Broadly, income is subject to the test in s CW 42 if it is derived from a business carried on by, or for, or for the benefit of a "charity".
 Section CW 42 exempts that income only if a "registered charity" carries on the business and a "tax charity" derives the income.
-This statement offers the following glossary to help readers to understand these terms before discussing them in more detail later: - charity is a trust for charitable purposes or a society or institution (which includes a company) established and maintained exclusively for charitable purposes and not carried on for the private pecuniary profit of any individual; - registered charity is an entity registered as a charitable entity under the Charities Act 2005:
+This statement offers the following glossary to help readers to understand these terms before discussing them in more detail later:

+Charity A trust for charitable purposes or a society or institution (which includes a company) established and maintained exclusively for charitable purposes and not carried on for the private pecuniary profit of any individual.
+Registered charity Is an entity registered as a charitable entity under the Charities Act 2005.

-- tax charity is a charity that is a registered charity or a non-resident entity the Commissioner approves as a tax charity; and - trust, society or institution of a kind referred to in s CW 41(1) is a charity (see above definition of "charity"). - 19.
-This statement provides examples to illustrate how s CW 42 applies.
+Tax charity Is a charity that is a registered charity or a non-resident entity the Commissioner approves as a tax charity.
+Trust, society or institution of a kind referred to in s CW 41(1) Is a charity (see above definition of "charity").

+21. This statement provides examples to illustrate how s CW 42 applies.
 The examples do not reflect existing or past charitable entities; they are illustrative only.